 You can tour the Capitol building either via a tour or a self-guided audio tour.
 The building is open most days for limited hours.

 Tours are free, and for government and history buffs, well worth taking during a weekend in Austin.

-The grounds of the capitol are open daily and function as a beautiful shaded public park.
+The capitol grounds are open daily and function as a beautiful shaded public park.
 There are also several memorials on the grounds, as well as a beautiful tree-lined path to photograph the building from.

 By Victoria Yore from Texas Travel 365

 You can’t have a list of Texas landmarks without including the Alamo!
-As mentioned above, the Alamo is the most well-known of the missions in Texas and it was also the first built in Texas.
-While it started as a mission, in the early 1800’s it became a military fort, and in 1836 the famous Battle Of The Alamo happened where Texas soldiers fought against the Mexican army.
-Of course, we now realize that with colonization, this is a very dark past, but still an important one in Texas history.
+As mentioned above, the Alamo is the most well-known of the missions in Texas and was also the first built in Texas.
+While it started as a mission, in the early 1800s, it became a military fort, and in 1836 the famous Battle Of The Alamo happened, where Texas soldiers fought against the Mexican army.
+Of course, we now realize that colonization is a dark past but still important in Texas history.

 You can take a free tour of the Alamo or a guided tour and see demonstrations.
 The Alamo, also known as Mission San Antonio De Valero in colonial times, is located in San Antonio, Texas, and should be a stop on every Texas trip, especially if you love history.

-The San Antonio Missions, including the Alamo, are deemed a UNESCO World Heritage Site.
-If you want to see other missions along with your visit to the Alamo, you can bike along the 7.7 mile stretch of the San Antonio River Basin to see them all.
+The San Antonio Missions, including the Alamo, is deemed a UNESCO World Heritage Site.
+If you want to see other missions along with your visit to the Alamo, you can bike along the 7.7-mile stretch of the San Antonio River Basin to see them all.
 At the end of the day, while it has a dark history, the Alamo is one of the most famous and well-recognized landmarks in Texas that you must see.

 Natural Texas Landmarks